 By June 2002, the Interest Group had sixty-one active members working diligently to become a chapter.
 On July 12, 2002, the Katy Prairie View Interest Group was voted on as a provisional chapter of Jack and Jill Inc. at the 35th Biennial National Convention of Jack and Jill of America Incorporated held in Los Angeles, California.
 In addition to our group, there were five other provisional groups that became official provisional chapters.
 Those chapters were Loudon County, Virginia; Alaska Angels; Springfield, IL; Southwestern Suburban Area Dallas; and Beaumont, Texas.

-Our latest accomplishment is the establishment of our new Associates Group.
-We installed eight fabulous ladies on Tuesday, October 4, 2012.
-To date, the Katy-Prairie View Chapter is 10 years old with 65 mother members.
-We just recently celebrated our 10th Anniversary in grand Katy-Prairie View style!
-We were honored to have the following National & Regional Officers in attendance: National Program Director, Gladys Henderson; South Central Regional Director, Millie Mitchell; & South Central Regional Secretary, Fran Mayes.
+In 2012, the Katy-Prairie View chapter reached another accomplishment with the establishment of our new Associates Group.
+Eight fabulous ladies, including several ladies that were Katy-Prairie View charter members, were installed as associates on Tuesday, October 4, 2012.
+This event also coincided with the 10 year anniversary of the Katy-Prairie View chapter.
+Our 10th Anniversary was celebrated in grand Katy-Prairie View style and we were honored to have the following National & Regional Officers in attendance: National Program Director, Gladys Henderson; South Central Regional Director, Millie Mitchell; & South Central Regional Secretary, Fran Mayes.

 All of our hard work, dedication and sacrifices have helped us reach our goals.
 We will continue to soar to new heights while strengthening the bond as we move forward to fulfill our vision.